MarsiliFrancoDavid/robot-world/README.md

 ## Now into the fun part!

+I used [Crono](https://github.com/plashchynski/crono) for handling the tasks schedules, and to run them all you can use:

+    docker-compose run web bundle exec crono

-Here are the commands representing the different processes of the project, run them in separate terminals for better discernment of the information:
+If you want to run them in separate terminals for better discernment of the information, here are the commands representing the different processes of the project:

 `docker-compose run web rake db:seed` This will, if wanted, erase all records an populate the DB with the ones needed to begin or just create new car models, depending on the variable `START_FROM_SCRATCH` from the `application.yml` config file.